IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide.rst

 .. _security:

 Security
 --------

-The following items should never be committed in the ``imap_processing`` source code or GitHub issues/pull requests:
+The following items should never be committed in the source code or GitHub issues/pull requests:

 * Account credentials of any kind (e.g. database usernames/passwords, AWS credentials, etc.)
 * Internal directory structures or filepaths
 * Machine names
 * Proprietary data

-If ``imap_processing`` code needs access to this information, it should be stored in a configuration file that is not part of the repository.
+If code needs access to this information, it should be stored in a configuration file that is not part of the repository.

 .. _naming-conventions:

 Naming Conventions
 ------------------

-The ``imap_processing`` repo shall adhere to specific naming conventions to allow for more consistency:
+The repository shall adhere to specific naming conventions to allow for more consistency:

 * Repositories shall have branches named ``main`` and ``dev``, instead of ``master`` and ``development``
 * Repositories shall be named with underscores instead of hyphens (e.g. ``imap_processing`` instead of